redpesk-common/afb-test/docs/4_Tests_Examples.md

 ```

 > **NOTE**: I suggest you to take this lua file example to make your own test
-> then read the following the chapter if needed to write more complicated tests.
+> then read the following chapter if needed to write more complex tests.